-With dozens of vacancies for Christmas casuals already being advertised, if you are looking to bring some additional staff on board, now is the time to act.
+With unemployment hitting an eight year low and more Western Australians shopping and holidaying locally due to COVID-19 impacts, it’s essential to act early to recruit additional staff for the peak holiday season.
 If recruitment is new to you, or you would like some pointers on how to effectively manage the process, read our tips on hiring your first employee and how to handle job applications.

 Tip: You can use the taking on an employee checklist on the business.gov.au website to help guide you through the legal requirements or hiring employees.

-Read our section on employing staff for more information or contact our free business advisory service to speak to one of our business advisers about hiring staff or any other area of business you need help with.
+Read our people section for more information on employing staff or contact our free business advisory service to speak to one of our business advisers about hiring staff or any other area of business you need help with.